-Katie is a novelist, freelance journalist, and erstwhile law professor in Chapel Hill, North Carolina.
-She is the author of the Hollywood Lights Series, which includes ENTANGLEMENT (2015), LOVE AND ENTROPY (2015), CHASING CHAOS (2015), HOW TO STAY (2017), and FALLOUT GIRL (2018), all with Blue Crow Books.
-She is also the author of many books of nonfiction, including LIFE OF THE MIND INTERRUPTED: Essays on Mental Health and Disability in Higher Education (Raven Books 2017).
+Katie is a novelist and essayist in Chapel Hill, North Carolina.
+She is the author of the Hollywood Lights Series, which includes the #1 Amazon bestselling Entanglement (2015), Love and Entropy (2015), Chasing Chaos (2016), How to Stay (2017), and Fallout Girl (2018), all from Blue Crow Books.
+With Raven Books, she is the author of Life of the Mind Interrupted: Essays on Mental Health and Disability in Higher Education (2017).

 WRITING AND CONSULTING